Unity-Technologies/com.unity.cinemachine/Documentation/your-package-name.md

 ## Requirements

 *This subtopic includes a bullet list with the compatible versions of Unity.
-This subtopic may also include additional requirements or recommendations.
-An example includes a dependency on other packages.*
+This subtopic may also include additional requirements or recommendations for 3rd party software or hardware.
+An example includes a dependency on other packages.
+If you need to include references to non-Unity products, make sure you refer to these products correctly and that all references include the proper trademarks (tm or r)*

 This &lt;package name&gt; version &lt;package version&gt; is compatible with the following versions of the Unity Editor: